 Strange as it may seem, there are things you will need in the cupboard that you most likely won’t have at home prior to having a baby.
 Speaking from experience, most of these thing are purchased on an ‘as needs’ basis; usually when you’re baby is unwell and you find yourself having to dash out to the late night pharmacy.
 So, save yourself the trip and stock up on these items before your baby is born and have your baby medicine kit prepared for those moments.

 There are so many different types on the market – some better than others.
-So consider your budget as prices range between $10 for a basic electronic stick thermometer, through to a couple of hundred dollars for a ‘no contact’ head thermometer.
-It’s an essential item, you’ll be amazed at how much you actually use it.
+So consider your budget as prices range between $10 for a basic electronic stick thermometer, through to around $150 for a good ear thermometer or ‘no contact’ head thermometer.
+It’s an essential item, you’ll be amazed at how much you actually use it and worth the dollars.

 Once your baby is four weeks old it is safe to give them a dose of Panadol, if they become unwell.
 It’s not likely you’ll need it when they are this young, but it’s useful to have in the house because if a fever strikes in the middle of the night, you’ll be prepared.

-Saline is sterile water and in the early weeks it can be very useful while your baby is getting used to the outside world.
+Saline solution is a sterile mixture of salt and water and in the early weeks it can be very useful while your baby is getting used to the outside world.
 Saline is especially handy if your baby has a blocked tear duct.
 Blocked tear ducts can cause an unsightly green discharge from the eye, while mostly harmless it can get messy and sticky, and needs to be cleaned with sterile water.

 Use these with the Saline.
 They are useful to have around, as babies get crusty in lots of different places on their bodies.
 A bit of saline and a cotton ball can soften and clean away any crusty areas.